MicrosoftDocs/windows-dev-docs/hub/apps/design/input/respond-to-the-presence-of-the-touch-keyboard.md

 label: Respond to the presence of the touch keyboard
 template: detail.hbs
-keywords: keyboard, accessibility, navigation, focus, text, input, user interactions ms.date: 09/24/2020 ms.topic: article
+keywords: keyboard, accessibility, navigation, focus, text, input, user interactions ms.date: 05/17/2022 ms.topic: article
 ---

 # Respond to the presence of the touch keyboard

 Learn how to tailor the UI of your app when showing or hiding the touch keyboard.

-### Important APIs
+## Important APIs

 - [AutomationPeer](/uwp/api/Windows.UI.Xaml.Automation.Peers.AutomationPeer)
 - [InputPane](/uwp/api/Windows.UI.ViewManagement.InputPane)

 ![the touch keyboard in default layout mode](images/keyboard/default.png)

-<sup>The touch keyboard in default layout mode</sup>
+_The touch keyboard in default layout mode_

 The touch keyboard enables text entry for devices that support touch.
 Windows app text input controls invoke the touch keyboard by default when a user taps on an editable input field.
 The touch keyboard typically remains visible while the user navigates between controls in a form, but this behavior can vary based on the other control types within the form.

-To support corresponding touch keyboard behavior in a custom text input control that does not derive from a standard text input control, you must use the <a href="/uwp/api/Windows.UI.Xaml.Automation.Peers.AutomationPeer">AutomationPeer</a> class to expose your controls to Microsoft UI Automation and implement the correct UI Automation control patterns.
+To support corresponding touch keyboard behavior in a custom text input control that does not derive from a standard text input control, you must use the [AutomationPeer](/uwp/api/Windows.UI.Xaml.Automation.Peers.AutomationPeer) class to expose your controls to Microsoft UI Automation and implement the correct UI Automation control patterns.
 See [Keyboard accessibility](../accessibility/keyboard-accessibility.md) and [Custom automation peers](../accessibility/custom-automation-peers.md).

 Once this support has been added to your custom control, you can respond appropriately to the presence of the touch keyboard.